goongoguma/Udemy/Webpack-2-The-Complete-Developer's-Guide/Memo.md

 - We are going to inside of our server.js file by wiring up webpack to make sure that it works correctly in development.
 - Webpack middleware to help us serve up our application.
 - Middlewares are used to intercept and modify incoming request to our server and they are a part of ExpressJS
-- The middleware works by intercepting incoming request for an application(index HTML file) and respond with the compiled JS application.
+- The middleware works by intercepting incoming request for an application(index.html file) and respond with the compiled JS application.
-- Easy to say, the middleware is watching for incoming requests, if it sees one, it is going to snatch it and respond with the application assets.
+- Easy to say, the middleware is watching for incoming requests, if it sees one, it is going to snatch it and responds with the application assets.

 ```js
 // we need all three for the middleware